BBischof/visa_free/README.md

 ### Cliques and sub-networks

 One might guess that groups of countries would create a kind of sub-network of 'free' visas.
 While this is true to a certain extent, it doesn't fit with our general data model, and doesn't show information about all countries.
-It is, however, interesting as a supplment.
+It is, however, interesting as a supplement.

 ### All nodes per axis